Blinter/jeopardy-api/README.md

 This API also uses the same data as the alternative that was suggested by Springboard.

-This application is deployed on Heroku at `https://jeopardy-api-08c22fd2e683.herokuapp.com/`.
+This application is deployed as a microservice at `https://jeo.letz.dev/`.
 Please read below to find the endpoints used with the application ( there is no endpoint at the root ).

 ## API Structure